KatanaGraph/katana/docs/contributing/building.rst

 Building
 ========

+If you are building katana-enterprise make sure to also read the `enterprise build addenda <enterprise-building>`_.

 Setting up a Build
 ==================

-The quickest way to start hacking on Katana is to look at ``scripts/setup_dev_ubuntu.sh`` and use that as the basis for installing a development environment on your own machine.
+The quickest way to start hacking on Katana is to follow the Conda instructions below.
+If you have issues with missing system level dependencies, look at ``scripts/setup_dev_ubuntu.sh`` and use that as the basis for installing a development environment on your own machine.

-The Katana repo supports both Conan and Conda for installing additional library dependencies on top of the system libraries dependencies installed by ``scripts/setup_dev_ubuntu.sh``.
+The Katana repo supports both Conan and Conda for installing additional library dependencies.
+If you plan to use Conda, do **not** run ``scripts/setup_dev_ubuntu.sh``.

-If you are not familar with either of Conan or Conda, follow the instructions for Conda.
+If you are not familiar with either of Conan or Conda, follow the instructions for Conda.

 .. warning::

    Conan and conda builds are incompatible.
 If you mix artifacts, build directories, configuration, etc. from one system to the other, you will get build and linker errors, and possibly, dynamic library loading errors.